How to Apply for Provisional Waiver of Three- or Ten-Year Time Bar

 (The provisional waiver procedure also allows immediate relatives of U.S. citizens who are self-petitioning under VAWA using Form I-360 to apply for a provisional waiver—but in most cases, the law allows them to adjust status and get their green card without leaving the U.S., so they don't really need the provisional waiver procedure.)

-Only after your I-130 has been approved can you file your Provisional Waiver Application (on USCIS Form I-601A, available as a free download from the agency's website).
+Only after your I-130 has been approved by USCIS can you file your Provisional Waiver Application (on USCIS Form I-601A, available as a free download from the agency's website).
 You cannot submit the visa petition at the same time as ("concurrently" with) the waiver application.

 In addition, you will need to notify the National Visa Center (NVC) of your plans, after paying your immigrant visa processing fee.
 This is the agency that handles your case after USCIS approves the I-130.
-Contact it via email at [email protected].

 By doing this, the NVC will make sure to schedule your immigrant visa interview only after USCIS has made a decision on your provisional stateside waiver application.

 Failing to notify NVC could result in your case being scheduled for interview at a U.S. embassy or consulate abroad before you are ready.
 If NVC has already scheduled your visa appointment before you have a chance to contact it, you must notify the consulate at which your appointment is scheduled to let it know you'll be applying for the provisional waiver and to ask that your interview be postponed until you get back in touch to say that USCIS has made a decision on your application.

 The Department of State (DOS) has estimated that it will schedule applicants for their immigrant visa interview within about two or three months of USCIS approving the stateside waiver request and the applicant filing all the necessary visa forms and documents.
 Applicants can remain in the U.S. during this time period.

-Fee for Provisional Waiver Application
+Fee for I-601A Provisional Waiver Application

-The fee for Form I-601A is $630 as of early 2021, plus $85 for biometrics.
+Until March 31, 2024, the fee for Form I-601A is $630 plus $85 for biometrics.
+On April 1, 2024, the fee changes to a flat $795.
 You can pay by check, money order, or by filling out and submitting USCIS Form G-1450, Authorization for Credit Card Transactions.

 The biometrics requirement means you will be fingerprinted, and your name and prints run through an FBI database to check for a criminal and immigration enforcement record.
 If there's a chance this will turn up negative information, consult a lawyer before going any further.
 There's no indication that DHS will use this as a way to find and arrest undocumented immigrants, however—they point out that their current enforcement priorities are geared toward removing people without close family members, or are national security risks or public safety threats.